-CHAPTER 7 Visual Identity

-In shaping the visual identity of the Magnolia 4, we started by drawing inspiration from a spectrum of sources, each weaving together a brand that portrays elegance, craftsmanship, and authenticity.
+CHAPTER 7 Visual Identity In crafting the visual identity of the Magnolia 4, we drew on inspiration from a diverse array of sources, each weaving together a brand that portrays elegance, craftsmanship, and authenticity.
 On a global scale, we drew creative sparks from the artistry and craftsmanship of Japanese sword engravings, the avant-garde allure of Man Ray's photography, and the world of luxury automobiles exemplified by the likeness of Bentley, Ferrari, Bugatti, and Avions Voisin.
 We found locally-rooted influence in the sinuous linework of Louisiana Art Nouveau, the nature-bound beauty of Newcomb pottery, the iconic intricacies of New Orleans ironwork, the expressive mystique of Haitian vèvè, and, of course, the predecessor of the Magnolia 4, the Magnolia Special.

-Melding these diverse influences paved the way for developing a visual identity that celebrates our melting-pot culture while embracing modern advancements.
-The Magnolia 4 lovingly pays tribute to its New Orleans heritage and the innovative legacy our city has etched into history.
+By melding these diverse influences, we developed a visual identity that honors our melting-pot culture while embracing modern context.
+The Magnolia 4 lovingly pays tribute to its heritage and the innovative legacy our city has etched into history.
 As born and raised locals from the heart of Louisiana, it is our cultural birthright to leverage these native influences in our work.

-The interplay of these inspirations results in a distinct visual identity that commands recognition, echoing the exceptionality of the Magnolia 4 itself.
+The interplay of these inspirations results in a distinct visual identity that commands recognition, embodying the beauty of the Magnolia 4 itself.
 In this creative endeavor, our only competition is our own commitment to excellence.
 "New Orleans is not just a city.
-It's a spirit, a feeling."

-- Tony Baxter
+It's a spirit, a feeling." - Tony Baxter

-BUILT TO LAST

-an enduring love letter to all things mechanical
+BUILT TO LAST an enduring love letter to all things mechanical

 New Orleans inspired.
 New Orleans made.

+Inspiration Board

+Newcomb Pottery